-"We did everything right," she kept saying.
+The story repeats across enterprise HR.
+A talent acquisition leader leaves a meeting where they had to explain why the $850,000 AI recruitment platform—purchased eleven months earlier with promises of magic—was producing worse results than the spreadsheets it replaced.
+"We did everything right," goes the refrain.
 "RFP.
 Demos.
 References.
 Pilot.
 Everything in the playbook.
 And now I'm the one who has to explain why we're either eating $850,000 or spending another $200,000 to make this thing work."

 This is what I learned.